SOliv1/procol-harum-beyond-the-pale/README.md

     iv) Audio and visual links to YouTube / Spotify / Amazon websites

+## Features

-4) I Made sure to use bootstrap to make my website responsive from a mobile first approach right up to a desktop.
+  1) I Make sure to use bootstrap which allows my website responsive from a mobile first approach right up to a desktop.
     To refresh my browser I used the command + shift + R on my Mac.to update my website changes.
+This is imperative in order to refresh the page fully and update the changes made as I work through my project.

+    2) As I work on my project, I make sure to push to github frequently - I note that I am able to fix various bugs along the way for example, re-aligning social-links to display in-line instead of in a column and in two rows instead of one to accomodate all icons on display.
+This seems to be the difference between my cloud9 local and github - small adjustments can be made to keep things in check.

+    3) I use font awesome icons for my social icons on 16 px increasing the size ensures user ability with one finger specifically on mobile first; A user-friendly experience.

 ------